getodk/docs/docs/central-users.rst

 First, you will need to provide a Display Name for the new user.
 This name will appear in data tables, exports, and system logs.

 Ideally, every individual involved in data collection gets their own App User account.
 This makes it easiest to track who did what and to ensure that only authorized individuals are submitting data.
 In that case, the App User Display Names are the names of the individuals.
 However, this is not always practical, especially if you have a lot of data collectors.
-If you have a lot of data collectors and want to give them each their own App User account, consider using a script such as `this pyodk-based one <https://getodk.github.io/pyodk/examples/app_user_provisioner/app_user_provisioner/>`_ to create App Users and manage form assignments.
+If you have a lot of data collectors and want to give them each their own App User account, consider automating this by using something like `this Python script <https://getodk.github.io/pyodk/examples/app_user_provisioner/app_user_provisioner/>`_ to create many App Users and manage their form assignments (requires the ability to run Python and install `pyodk <https://github.com/getodk/pyodk>`_).

 Alternatively, App Users can represent devices (device1, device2) or roles (Hospital1 Nurse, Lab Tech).
-If using these options, make sure you know how you will track what individual users are doing and ensure that settings QR codes remain private.
+If using these options, make sure you know how you will track what individual users are doing.
+Some options for doing this include capturing :ref:`metadata like deviceID or enumerator name <metadata>` as a question.
+To reduce redundant data entry, consider using :ref:`the last saved value as a default <last-saved>`.

+You'll also need to design a way to distribute settings QR codes such that they remain private.
+See :doc:`settings QR code <collect-import-export>` documentation for ideas.

 Once you provide a Display Name for the user, click :guilabel:`Create`.
 The user will be created, and you will see a screen that looks like this: